jzuhone/YT.jl/src/doc/source/users_guide/arrays.rst

     YTArray [ 1.3086558386643183e-26, 1.28922012403754e-26, 1.3036428741306716e-26,  ...
 	         1.6194386856326155e-26, 1.6152527924542866e-26, 1.595660076018442e-26 ] g/cm**3

-``YTArray``s can be manipulated many of the same ways that normal Julia arrays are, and the units are retained.
+A ``YTArray`` can be manipulated in many of the same ways that normal Julia arrays are, and the units are retained.

+Examples:

 Finding the maximum density: